-Essential lab workers must ensure there is enough PPE available to safely perform work duties.
+Lab workers must ensure there is enough PPE available to safely perform work duties.
 Latex and nitrile gloves remain single-use and must be disposed of properly.
 Follow your lab's normal protocol for lab coats/gowns/other PPE management.
-NOTE: Lab coats provided through the Office of Laboratory and Field Safety are currently not being picked up weekly for laundering through Cintas, so keep that in mind when managing your work.

 N95 Respirators are not currently approved for re-use in CMU research or shop applications.
-PE re-use guidance may be found HERE.
+PPE re-use guidance may be found HERE.

 Resources for COVID-19 pandemic information and PPE recommendations